Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

 To start using the map service:

-1. The [Tizen.Maps.MapService](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.MapService.html) instance relies on a particular map provider.
+1. The [Tizen.Maps.MapService](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.MapService.html) instance relies on a particular map provider.
 To get a list of available map providers, use the `Providers` property of the `Tizen.Maps.MapService` class:

-    ```
+    ```csharp
     var providerList = MapService.Providers;

     foreach (var provider in providerList)